Louisiana State Lottery Company: Opposition and downfall

 While the lottery was always opposed on vice and morality grounds, the renewal of the charter and constitutional amendment began the serious, organized opposition that would kill the company.
 The Anti-Lottery League and its newspaper, the "New Delta" were the main proponents of ending the drawings.
 The League was backed by many prominent activists of the time, such as Anthony Comstock, and by Edward Douglass White, who argued against it in the Louisiana Supreme Court.
 The prominent Presbyterian minister of First Presbyterian Church, Benjamin M. Palmer, delivered an anti-lottery speech on June 25, 1891 at one of the League's largest meetings at the Grand Opera House in New Orleans.
-Many believed this was the final blow to the lottery.

 The Louisiana State Lottery became the most notorious state lottery and was known as the "Golden Octopus" as it reached into every American home using the U.S. Postal Service.
 In 1890 the United States Congress banned the interstate transportation of lottery tickets and lottery advertisements, which composed 90% of the company's revenue.
 The Supreme Court of the United States upheld this statute in 1892.

 In March of that year the constitutional amendment to renew the charter (which had passed the legislature, but needed voter approval) was defeated.
 Murphy J. Foster, an anti-lottery gubernatorial candidate, was elected, as were a majority of anti-lottery legislators.
 During that year all lottery operations were banned, and the charter expired in December 1893.

 Backed by John A. Morris, it then moved its de jure headquarters to Honduras and illegally issued lottery tickets in the United States.
 In 1907 its Delaware printing press was found out by federals and shut down.